A note on higher almost ring theory: Introduction

-where the $\varphi$-equivalences are those maps of $A$-modules that become equivalences after tensoring with $B$, see e.g.\ \cite[Appendix A.4]{92}; the picture indicates four adjunctions with left adjoints on top, arranged into three horizontal Verdier sequences.
+where the $\varphi$-equivalences are those maps of $A$-modules whose fibres lie in image of the restriction functor $\Mod(B) \rightarrow \Mod(A)$, see e.g.\ \cite[Appendix A.4]{92}; the diagram above indicates four adjunctions with left adjoints on top, arranged into three horizontal Verdier sequences.